Saronic Gulf One-Day Trip on 21 July 2017

 The AGIOS NEKTARIOS AEGINAS seen as she is returning from Aegina to Piraeus.

-The AGIOS NEKTARIOS AEGINAS in what was her seventeenth season on the Piraeus-Aegina line.
+The AGIOS NEKTARIOS AEGINAS seen during her seventeenth season on the Piraeus-Aegina line.
 Built a year after the POSIDON HELLAS, she spent her first two years on the Sporades as the PANAGIA SKIATHOU, on the Volos-Skiathos-Skopelos-Alonissos-Pyli line, before moving to the Saronic Gulf in 2001.
+She was owned by the Northern Sporades and Evoia Shipping Company from 1999 to 2007, after which she was bought by ANES Ferries.
+Despite the latter being based in Symi, they nevertheless kept the ship on the Saronic Gulf, where she has remained a loyal ferry for almost two decades.

 We arrived in Aegina after one hour and five minutes.
-After disembarking, I immediately spotted the fleetmate of the POSIDON HELLAS, the ACHAEOS, as she was returning from Agistri.
+After disembarking, I immediately spotted the fleetmate of the POSIDON HELLAS, namely the double-ended ferry ACHAEOS, as she was returning from Agistri.

 The ACHAEOS heading from Agistri to the port of Aegina.

-The double-ended ferry ACHAEOS approaching the port fo Aegina.
+The double-ended ferry ACHAEOS seen approaching the port fo Aegina.

 After doing our task in our house in Aegina, we headed back to the island's port in the early afternoon.
 There, while waiting for the POSIDON HELLAS, the APOLLON HELLAS was docking at the port.